Yao-Shao/Face-Anonymizer/README.md

 # ROSBAG-Anonymizer

-This is a tool to anonymize sensitive information(face & license plate) from real world pictures.
-I also implement the ROSBAG IO code which can extract pictures and write them back to ROSBAG files.
+This is a tool to anonymize sensitive information(faces & license plates) from real world pictures.
+I also implement the ROSBAG IO code which can extract pictures, blur them and then write back to the same ROSBAG files.

 > Author: **Yao Shao**
 >